Articdive/JNoise/.github/README.md

 The Noise's dimension has to do with the amount of parameters.
 If you add one double after the getNoise method, you will receive 1 dimensional noise.

 All Noise Implementations support 2D,3D and 4D noise.

+OpenSimplex Noise is the only noise-type to not support 1D noise.

 Example: Getting 1D Perlin-Noise:
 ```java